top of page

 Emergency Preparedness Workshops

-The Climate Health Program offers three emergency preparedness workshops focused on the climate emergencies that are most common in Oregon:
+The Climate & Health Program offers three emergency preparedness workshops focused on the most common climate emergencies in Oregon:

 • heatwaves